-A 74-76 С
+94-100) A 74-76 C

-A- 70-73 C-
+90-93 A- 70-73 C-

-B+ 67-69 D+
+87-89 B+ 67-69 D+

-В 64-66 D
+84-86 В 64-66 D

-B- 60-63 D-
+80-83 B- 60-63 D-

-C+ 00-59 F
+77-79 C+ 00-59 F

-A- B+ B- A-70-73B+67-69B64-66B-60-63

 - Lectures and class discussion are intended to supplement, not duplicate, the readings.
 Exams will draw upon readings and class notes.
-Please note the dates of your midterm and finals exams. - Simulation: An integral part of this course will be your participation in an online international politics simulation called Statecraft.
+Please note the dates of your midterm and finals exams and do not make plans to travel during these times. - Simulation: An integral part of this course will be your participation in an online international politics simulation called Statecraft.
 All students are required to obtain a subscription to Statecraft.
 To register go to www.statecraftsim.com, create a student account.
-You will need to enter the course code INTL3200\Fall22\Big \for the 10:20 class\ or INTL3200\Fall22\SMALL \for the 11:30 class\ along with your username and password.
-You will then need to pay the semester subscription fee of \$35 using a credit card or PayPal through the website. \You must register by 11pm Sat 9/3.
-Additional details on the simulation and related assignments will be distributed separately.

-- Simulation Memos: Each student must submit a memo of at least 300 words each week BEFORE the turn ends (i.e. Saturday at 11pm) using the link on Statecraft.
+You will need to enter the course code INTL3200_FALL2023 along with your username and password.
+You will then need to pay the semester subscription fee of \$35 using a credit card or PayPal through the website.
+You must register by 11pm Sat 9/2.
+Additional details on the simulation and related assignments will be distributed separately. - o Simulation Memos: Each student must submit a memo of at least 300 words each week BEFORE the turn ends (i.e. Saturday at 11pm) using the link on Statecraft.
 In general these memos should reflect on your activity that week, the dynamics of the statecraft world that relate to the theories we've read about and discussed in class, and the connections between your statecraft world and current events, however some weeks you will be given a specific prompt.
 These memos are intended to ensure that you are actively participating and thinking about the simulation each week, and will hopefully provide some foundation for your final simulation essay.
 Your grade will be based on completion (not content), however memos that indicate a lack of seriousness on your part will not be counted.
-Late memos (i.e. memos submitted at 11:01pm and later) and memos shorter than 300 words will not be counted. - Participation: Simply showing up to class does not constitute participation.
-You are expected to play an active role in class discussions.
-That said, simply speaking in class will not earn you a "good" participation grade.
-Those with the highest participation grades will ask insightful questions and present arguments grounded in the class readings and research.
-Students are encouraged to use the ELC discussion group as a space to engage with your peers about topics related to the course. - Given the size of the 10:20am (big) class, most of you will earn your participation grade using the discussion board.
-While there is no strict formula, students who earn the highest participation grades usually have 1 post per week (could be a new thread or response to others).
-The posts may address any aspects of IR current events or topics/readings from class.
-Spamming the discussion board the week that it closes will NOT improve your participation grade. - We will often discuss contentious political issues and I expect that you will be respectful of each other's perspectives.
-Interruptions, slurs, or making fun of students or their views will not be tolerated. - Attendance: I'll take attendance each day (it helps me learn your names) and expect you to come to class unless you are unable to do so (i.e. you're sick, been exposed to someone who is unwell, etc.).
-If you are going to be absent, please send me and/or your GTA an email.
-Excessive absences will lead to a deduction in your participation grade. - Special Note on SC Fridays: You must also contact your group in advance if you are going to be absent on a Statecraft Friday. \More than 3 absences on a Statecraft Friday will lead to a deduction in your participation grade\.
+Late memos (i.e. memos submitted at 11:01pm and later) and memos shorter than 300 words will not be counted.